Achilles tendinopathy starts with repeated small tears in the tendon. These tears may cause no

 continues, the leg may weaken and the tendon pain may become constant.
 Abnormal

 growths (nodules) may form in the tendon, and it may thicken.

 Without rest and treatment of Achilles tendinopathy,

 Achilles tendon tear or rupture

 completely tear (rupture) .
 A tear usually occurs in the tendon about

 2.5 in.
 (6.4 cm) above where it attaches to the heel bone.
 Some doctors believe that this area

 is most likely to tear or rupture because of a limited blood supply.

-If you do not treat an Achilles rupture, you will feel
+If you don't treat an Achilles rupture, you will feel

-walking in the sand.
-Eventually, walking will become difficult.
+weakness in your first steps when you walk.
+It may feel like walking in the sand.
+Over time, walking will become difficult.